-3.2.1 The Sustainability Appraisal Scoping Report Update (2020) identified the sustainability issues for the Borough which updated the Draft SA Scoping Review (2017) for the Local Plan Review which revised the SA Scoping Report (2006) that was developed for the Core Strategy (2011) and the Site Allocations and Development Management Polices Plan (SADMP) (2016).
+3.2.1 The Sustainability Appraisal (SA) Scoping Report Update (2020) identifies the sustainability issues and context behind each sustainability objective for the Borough.
+The latest Scoping Report Update (2020) has been reviewed from previous versions as shown in the diagram below.
+The first Scoping Report (2006) was developed for the current adopted Local Plan the Core Strategy (2011) and Sites Site Allocations and Development Management Polices Plan (SADMP) (2016).
+Once going through the early stages of the review the SA Draft Scoping Report was updated in (2017) and once again in 2020.